arynthernium/jsondb-gui/README.md

+### OUTDATED
+This project was dropped when I decided I wanted to have this be a functional api-focused database instead of only interacting with it through a GUI.
+I've moved this project to https://github.com/arynthernium/jsondb.

 # jsonDB
 A database project storing things in one big JSON file. (soon more than one file will be supported.)